terraform-aviatrix-modules/terraform-aviatrix-mc-spoke/README.md

 key | value
 :--- | :---
 cloud | Cloud where this is deployed.
-Valid values: "AWS", "Azure", "ALI", "OCI", "GCP" name | Name for this spoke VPC and it's gateways region | AWS region to deploy this VPC in cidr | What ip CIDR to use for this VPC (Not required when use_existing_vpc is true) account | The account name as known by the Aviatrix controller transit_gw | The name of the transit gateway we want to attach this spoke to.
+Valid values: "AWS", "Azure", "ALI", "OCI", "GCP" name | Name for this spoke VPC/VNET/VCN and it's gateways region | Cloud region to deploy this VPC/VNET/VCN in cidr | What ip CIDR to use for this VPC/VNET/VCN (Not required when use_existing_vpc is true) account | The account name as known by the Aviatrix controller transit_gw | The name of the transit gateway we want to attach this spoke to.
 Not required when attached is set to false.